 Details Impact Mitigation Change to risk in last 12 months Liquidity - Portfolio assets are commercial property and are illiquid Access to finance is restricted or not sufficient to redevelop existing portfolio assets.
 Insufficient funds to deal with share redemptions.
 The Board receives quarterly reports on subscription and redemption activity/requests from the Administrator.
 By maintaining relationships with investors and prospective investors in the market, this proximity permits the senior management team to gauge and plan for redemption or investor demand.
-The Board seek to maintain minimum cash balances of approximately 0.5% of the net asset value of the Fund.
+The Board seeks to maintain minimum cash balances of approximately 0.5% of the net asset value of the Fund.
 The senior management team receives quarterly market updates from economists and investment advisors with expertise in the European and Irish commercial property markets.
 Capital is monitored by our finance department on an ongoing basis.
 The revolving credit facilities are used to fund the development pipeline.
-The Fund maintains a low loan-to-value ratio in line with the Supplement.
+The Fund has a loan-to-value ratio limit of 30% of its gross asset value as per the Fund Supplement.
 Redemptions are funded by new subscriptions where available and by the orderly disposal of assets.
 The Company has a minimum six-month notice period for the processing of redemptions.
 The settlement of redemptions is dependent on the liquidity of the Fund.
-We have a liquidity management policy, a repurchase policy and stress testing procedures in place.
-Stress testing is conducted on a quarterly basis.
-INCREASED HIGH MEDIUM LOW Investor Concentration - Over reliance on a single investor Inability to implement business strategy.
+STABLE HIGH MEDIUM LOW Investor Concentration - Over reliance on a single investor Inability to implement business strategy.
 We have continued to diversify our shareholder base in recent years to improve the liquidity of the Fund.
 By maintaining relationships with investors and prospective investors in the market, this proximity enables the senior management team to gauge and plan for redemptions or investor demand.
 There is a limit on shareholding of a single investor.
-STABLE HIGH MEDIUM LOW
+STABLE